dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 ![[reward_eq.png]]

-The goal is to maximize the accumulative reward over
+The goal is to maximize the accumulative reward over instantaneous reward.